zxbodya/di1/readme.md

 * simplicity
 * no string identifiers required
-* possibility to create separate Injector instance for specific context (user session for example)
+* possibility to create separate Container instance for specific context (user session for example)
-* possibility to inject Injector instance - useful when dealing with circular dependencies
+* possibility to inject Container instance - useful when dealing with circular dependencies
+* TypeScript support

 ## Installation